tanksdude/mandelbrot-generator/README.md

 * If you are using Clang but encounter `/usr/bin/ld: cannot find -lomp: No such file or directory`, you're missing the OpenMP development package: `sudo apt install libomp-dev`.
 Clang was noticeably slower in my testing, so I recommend GCC.
 * `-march=native` is enabled by default for all versions.
 Remove it from the Makefile if you don't want it.

-Optionally, you can increase the color precision.
-Change `typedef uint8_t color_type;` to `typedef uint16_t color_type;` for 16-bit color.
-If you are making very zoomed-in images, you should probably find or make a better program because this is not very efficient for that use case, but if you want to use this one then you may have to change `typedef float c_float;` to `typedef double c_float;`.
+Optionally, you can increase float precision used when calculating: change `typedef float c_float;` to `typedef double c_float;`.
 Also remove `-ffast-math` from the Makefile in case float precision is really an issue.

 ## Running (Linux)